Everyone has a plan until they get punched in the mouth.

 Additional thoughts and data points

 To finish with my disappointing customer experience, I should note that I now receive about three emails from AliExpress every week with different promotions.
-I am aware that they try to offer me products that may be relevant for my profile, including based on my search and other activity over the internet.
+I am aware that they try to offer me products that may be relevant to my profile, including based on my search and other activity over the internet.
 And because of that, I was even more surprised to receive once an email with the following offers:

 In addition to the usual promotion of Menswear, the email had a section on Women’s wigs with ten different options and prices from $46 to $135 (as I have never been interested in wigs, I cannot decide how attractive the offer was, maybe it was a bargain in the end).